Ananazzo/ModBot/README.md

 ModBot is a Discord moderation bot built with Python.
 It provides various moderation features like warning users, kicking users, and more.

+## Currently highly wip as i dont have time to work on it currently, will likely finish at somepoint

 ## Requirements

 - Python 3.6 or higher